Sleuthing 101 What Makes a Parure

 No items found.

-So What Actually Counts as a Parure?
+So What Actually Counts as a Jewelry Parure? (or Jewellery if you're from across the pond)

 A full parure is traditionally at least three matching pieces-usually a necklace, bracelet, and earrings, sometimes with a brooch thrown in for good measure.
-If it's only two matching pieces, it's technically a demi-parure, which is French for “halfway to fancy.”
+If it's only two matching pieces, it's technically a demi-parure, which is French for halfway to fancy.

-Parures were meant to be the height of elegance-reserved for royalty, high society, and anyone who took "matching" way too seriously.
+Parures were meant to be the height of elegance-reserved for royalty, high society, and anyone who took matching way too seriously.
 Naturally, I use the term ironically, like the millennial I am, slapping it onto anything that vaguely matches-because if my owl coffee mug and socks count, so does half my jewelry box.

-But let's be real-by today's standards, if grocery bakeries can pass off vaguely bread-like objects as croissants, you can call a matching bracelet and necklace a parure and no one is going to stop you.
+But let's be real by todays standards, if grocery bakeries can pass off vaguely bread-like objects as croissants, you can call a matching bracelet and necklace a parure and no one is going to stop you.

 Do You Need One?